Muhsin Muhammad: Personal life

 Despite his father's conversion to Islam, Muhammad is a Christian.
 He is married to Christa Muhammad.
-The couple have four daughters and two sons: (oldest to youngest) Jordan, Chase, Journey, Muhsin III, Maddon, and Kennedy.
+The couple has four daughters and two sons: (oldest to youngest) Jordan, Chase, Journey, Muhsin III, Maddon, and Kennedy.
 The family adopted Maddon and Journey from Ethiopia in 2007.
 Jordan is a member of the women's basketball team at Princeton University.
 Chase is a member of the women's basketball team at Johnson & Wales University Charlotte.
-Muhsin III is a member of the Texas A&M football team.
+Muhsin III is a former member of the Texas A&M football team and, like Muhsin II, the NFL's Carolina Panthers.
 Maddon is a member of the UNC Charlotte Track and Field team.

-He works as a managing director at the private equity firm Axum Capital Partners, a firm he co-founded.
+Muhammad works as a managing director at the private equity firm Axum Capital Partners, a firm he co-founded.

 Philanthropy

 Muhammad's charity foundation, "The M2 Foundation for Kids", is dedicated to improving the mental and physical development of children.
 He also supports the "Back to Nature" program which encourages children to spend more time with nature by taking them on hikes throughout the Great Smoky Mountains and nature preserves in Tennessee and the Muscular Dystrophy Association in Charlotte, North Carolina, where he raised funds and awareness for the group by helping organize Christmas toy drives and a special football camp.
-Muhammad is also a spokesperson for the Men For Change organization which helps raise money for impoverished women's shelters.
+Muhammad is also a spokesperson for the "Men For Change" organization, which helps raise money for impoverished women's shelters.

 On February 28, 2007, Muhammad's high school alma mater gave him a special award for donating $50,000 worth of equipment to school's fitness center, which was renamed in his honor.

-The Carolina Panthers presented Muhammad with their "Man of the Year" award in 1999 for his charity and volunteer work.
+The Carolina Panthers presented Muhammad with their Walter Payton Man of the Year award in 1999 for his charity and volunteer work.